| Title: | Dirichlet Regression |

 prints information about the function's progress, see Details |

-There are two different parametrization (controlled by the argument model
+There are two different parametrization (controlled by the argument model, see below):

 the “common” param. that models each by an (possibly individual) set of predictors, and